irving-statek/open-pnp-wiki/Bottom-Vision.md

 **Max.
 Part Diameter** sets the maximum part dimensions (diagonal) assumed to be picked with this nozzle tip.
 This diameter is used to limit the image area that is taken into consideration.
 This is also effective as a circular black mask (using MaskCircle).
 If your camera view has background elements in the periphery that are disruptive to computer vision (there is often some glare), this is a way to cut it off.

 **Maximum Pick Tolerance** sets the maximum allowed distance of the detected part, from its expected location.
 If it is larger than the given distance, an error will be thrown.
 This also controls the vision process, by limiting the maximum search distance.
-Side note: It is also important if you use [[Vision Compositing]] a.k.a.
-Multi-Shot bottom vision for parts that are larger than the camera view (as explained there).

 # Using the Stock Vision Settings